Analyzing Tofutti Brands (TOFB) and Dean Foods (DF)

-Tofutti Brands (OTCMKTS:TOFB) and Dean Foods (NYSE:DF) are both small-cap consumer staples companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their risk, dividends, profitability, valuation, analyst recommendations, institutional ownership and earnings.
+Tofutti Brands (OTCMKTS:TOFB) and Dean Foods (NYSE:DF) are both small-cap consumer staples companies, but which is the better stock?
+We will contrast the two companies based on the strength of their valuation, analyst recommendations, profitability, dividends, institutional ownership, risk and earnings.

 Analyst Ratings

-This is a summary of recent recommendations and price targets for Tofutti Brands and Dean Foods, as provided by MarketBeat.com.
+This is a summary of current ratings and recommmendations for Tofutti Brands and Dean Foods, as reported by MarketBeat.

 |Sell Ratings